QCD Axion Dark Matter in the Dark Dimension: QCD axion dark matter in the dark dimension

 \subsection{QCD axion dark matter}

 Here we discuss the QCD axion DM in the dark dimension scenario through the misalignment mechanism \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}.
 Since the extra-dimensional axion is not associated with the cosmological PQ phase transition, as discussed in ref.~\cite{Reece:2023czb}, we can consider it within the canonical pre-inflationary scenario where the PQ symmetry is spontaneously broken during inflation.
-The low-energy effective Lagrangian of the QCD axion, stemming from the QCD non-perturbative effects, can be described by
+The low-energy effective Lagrangian of the QCD axion, stemming from QCD non-perturbative effects, can be described by

 where $\theta=\phi/f_a$ is the QCD axion angle, $\phi$ represents the QCD axion field, $m_a$ and $f_a$ denote the axion mass and decay constant, respectively.
 Notice that the QCD axion mass is temperature-dependent, which is given by